thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 in [app.config.js](./app.config.js) set the confiuration variables
 - owner: this should match the organization in expo
 - slug: this should match the slug in expo
+- add expo id to the extras obj
 - updates: the url should contain the id of the expo app
 - ios: bundleIdentifier: this should be created in the apple developer account
 - android: package: this should be created in the google play developer console

 To configure automatic submissions for each platform first run eas credentials.
 This will prompt you for the credentials we recommend allowing expo to create and manage all provising profiles and certs.